 Students who sign up for private music lessons are committing to one full term of lessons and will be billed accordingly.
-The fee for lessons is $63 per 45-minute lesson.
-Fall and Spring Terms have 8 lessons; during Winter Term, there are 10 lessons.
+The fee for lessons is $65 per 45-minute lesson.
+Fall Term has nine lessons, Winter Term has ten lessons, and Spring Term has eight lessons.
 The Finance Office will charge the entire term fee for lessons to student accounts early in each term.

 It is the responsibility of the student to attend each scheduled lesson.
 The student will be charged the full amount for the term; refunds for missed lessons will not be given.

 If a student misses a lesson due to serious illness or a conflicting, mandatory school activity, the absence will be considered excused and the teacher will reschedule the lesson.
 A student should make every reasonable effort to notify the teacher at least the evening before the lesson is expected to be missed.
 Student tour guides should let Admissions know that they are not available during their lesson time.
 If a student misses a lesson for any other reason, it will be considered unexcused and will not be made up, nor will a refund be given.
 Examples of unexcused absences would be missing a lesson to complete a paper or meet with an advisor.
-Students will also be assigned 3 APs for each unexcused absence.
+Students will also be assigned three APs for each unexcused absence.

 If a teacher has to miss a lesson, he/she will reschedule the lesson.